Seahawks QB Russell Wilson has ‘no doubts’ in his abilities amid slump

 Wilson has said something similar often, and the same complications of going up-tempo more remain — specifically, that a failed quick drive puts a defense that has already been on the field more than any in the NFL back out there even sooner.

-But Wilson doubled-down Thursday that it might be something Seattle should do more often.
+But Wilson doubled down Thursday that it might be something Seattle should do more often.

 “We haven’t really been stopped that much in up-tempo, to be honest with you,” Wilson said.
 “We haven’t really been stopped in that, so I think there is a lot of upside for our team to go up-tempo, it’s always a positive thing when we do.”